 If your project teams are not actively managing their schedules, this is the first place to invest some management time.
 Help them set up the project management tools they need to be able to accurately manage their project plans in a constructive way.

-These 5 documents are important at a project level for ensuring risk management processes can be implemented and carried through appropriately.
+These 5 risk management documents are important at a project level for ensuring risk management processes can be implemented.
+And they’re important to make sure that these processes are carried through appropriately.
 Work with your Project Management Office team to ensure all projects have these as a basic standard.